Great Chesapeake Bay Swim Recommendations:

 From the start, warm up, pass the jetty and as you enter the spans, hug the turn,

-stay to the north span (left).
-The tide will be flowing left to right, north to south.
+and swim to the south span (right).
+The tide will be flowing right to left, south to

 Your next target is the East Channel bridge structure.
 It is during this middle 1.6